mochoabuilds/-cognition-/README.md

 PART III COMPUTER VISION MODEL
 * Our computer vision model uses convolutional neural networks (CNN) for object detection and action recognition.
 Algorithms divide images into regions, bounding boxes and probabilities to understand “whose hand are doing what, with what object?”.
-A.  Who is here? // Object Tracking & Human Pose Estimation
+* A.  Who is here? // Object Tracking & Human Pose Estimation
 ![1-DsOBzKpVMUULGABMVFdVIg](https://user-images.githubusercontent.com/40745550/82587139-40865d00-9b5e-11ea-8dfa-6bcd8757e3ec.jpeg)
-B. Whatcha up to? // Action recognition
+* B. Whatcha up to? // Action recognition
-C. What is it? // Object classification
+* C. What is it? // Object Classification
-D. Who has what? // Temporal association (tricky!)
+* D. Who has what? // Temporal Association (tricky!)

-OK!
+ALRIGHT!
 LET'S BUILD THIS PRODUCT!

-Costing = Total Main Unit + Total Design + Total Misc + Total Assembly

 01 Installing Required Packages and Libraries for PART III